Introduction

 1. Stricter Noise Control Laws

-• Limit loudspeakers in residential areas.
+- Limit loudspeakers in residential areas, especially during nighttime.

-• Fine loud vehicles for unnecessary honking.
+- Fine loud vehicles for unnecessary honking and exhaust noise.

 2. More Green Spaces & Sound Barriers

-Nature can help block noise:
+Nature can help block and absorb noise:

-(The Truth About Human-Environment Interaction Today)
+The Truth About Human-Environment Interaction Today

 3. Raise Public Awareness

-Educate people about noise pollution:
+Educate people about noise pollution and its dangers:

-• Promote quiet driving habits (less honking).
+- Promote quiet driving habits and reduce honking.

 Government & Industrial Solutions for Noise Pollution